 ToolStrengths

-FlickKeyword ranking, hashtag sets, banned tag alerts
+FlickKeyword ranking, hashtag sets, and banned tag alerts

 LaterVisual scheduler with performance tracking